kal-J/kanzu-code-survey-form/README.md

 ```
  If you want an in-depth look into what it is, here is a [resource](https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag) , knock yourself out.

-Modern layout technologies such as flexbox & CSS grids are used too when designing responsive sites.
+Modern layout technologies such as flexbox & CSS grids are also used when designing responsive sites.

 Media query is a CSS technique introduced in CSS3.
 It uses the @media rule to include a block of CSS properties only if a certain condition is true.
 ```